nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_installation.md

 ---
 layout: docs
-title: "Installing the ARC Commander"
+title: "Installation"
 published: 2022-12-20
-add toc: true
+add toc: false
+add support: false
 add sidebar: _sidebars/arcCommanderManualSidebar.md
 ---

+## Installing Dependencies

+An installation of [git](https://git-scm.com/downloads) and [git LFS](https://git-lfs.github.com/) is mandatory for ARC Commander usage.
+Whenever submitting a command that relies on a git functionality, the ARC Commander will check for presence of git and git LFS.
+If not installed, the respective command will result in an error.
+Throughout the installation setup of git, the user has the possibility to install git LFS.
+Git LFS can also be downloaded manually [here](https://git-lfs.github.com/).

+## Installing the ARC Commander

-Head over to [Releases](https://github.com/nfdi4plants/arcCommander/releases).
-Download the newest release for the OS you use.
+Head to the ARC Commander's GitHub [release page](https://github.com/nfdi4plants/arcCommander/releases).
+Download the newest release for your operating system (OS).

 Start the ARC Commander with the respective OS's command-line shell.
 A global config file will be created the first time you use the ARC Commander in the following folder: